A Study on Anxiety, Depression and Change in Outlook.

-Morocco Report February 2018/19 Initial Findings
+Morocco Report February 2018/19 Initial Findings:

 Our key research question was to investigate whether there were significant differences in anxiety, depression and changes in outlook following trauma between pre-retreat and post-retreat.